October 15, 2018

 CCA Launches New Metro Strategy to Significantly Increase Degree Attainment, Social Mobility in Cities

-Las Vegas, Metro Milwaukee and the Inland Empire in California selected as initial project sites for initiative
+Southern Nevada, Metro Milwaukee and the Inland Empire in California selected as initial project sites for initiative

 Complete College America (CCA) today announced the launch of a new Metro Momentum Pathways initiative focused on removing structural barriers to student success and dramatically increasing degree attainment in metropolitan areas.
 The project focuses on metro areas, and partners with institutions impacting at least 100,000 students, due to the immense opportunity in these densely populated hubs and the outsized impact in improving social mobility and ensuring more equitable outcomes through higher education.